Permanent Residence Pathway for New Zealand Citizens

-New Zealand citizens who have lived and worked in Australia for at least 5 years will be eligible for permanent residence from 1 July 2017.
-The new pathway will be part of the Skilled Independent Subclass 189 visa
+New Zealand citizens who have lived and worked in Australia for at least 5 years have the option of applying for permanent residence through a dedicated stream of the Skilled Independent Subclass 189 visa.

-The new pathway is only available to NZ citizens who started living in Australia on or before 19 February 2016
+The 189 NZ stream pathway is only available to NZ citizens who started living in Australia on or before 19 February 2016

 .
 You will need to show that you were usually resident